 As of 16 November 2021, the new rules became applicable between the EU and the Republic of Moldova (OJ L27, 08.02.2022, p.
 9).

 As of 6 December 2021, the new rules became applicable between the EU and Serbia (OJ L163, 29.06.2023, p.12)

 As of 2 February 2022, the new rules became applicable between the EU and Montenegro (OJ L156, 09.06.2022, p.
 72)

 The Decision 1/2022 of the EU-Kosovo* Stabilisation and Association Council regarding the implementation of the transitional rules entered into force on 29 April 2022 and shall apply as from 15 October 2022 (OJ L252, 30.09.2022, p.
 87).

 As of 1 December 2023, the new rules became applicable between the EU and Ukraine.

 Pending the publication of the remaining adopted Decisions in the OJEU, a reference to the content of the applicable rules of origin could be made to the relevant EU Council Decision as published on the Council Register portal:

-DG TAXUD will provide in real time with information about any new partner able to apply the transitional rules, both on its website and in Commission Notices published in the Official Journal (last Commission notice OJ C 51 of 10.2.2023, p.
-4).
+DG TAXUD will provide in real time with information about any new partner able to apply the transitional rules, both on its website and in Commission Notices published in the Official Journal (last Commission notice OJ C/2023/1531 of 13.12.2023).

-DG TAXUD prepared in close cooperation with experts from the EU and Turkey, the Guidance on transitional PEM rules.
+DG TAXUD prepared in close cooperation with experts from the EU and Türkiye, the Guidance on transitional PEM rules.

 The document is addressed to the business community, customs authorities and other interested stakeholders, to facilitate the understanding of how the two sets of rules of origin will apply in parallel.